 - TPE can supervise your work for internship or college credit.

 To apply for any position, email cover letter and resume to email@example.com

-Camp Director (1 opening): works closely with the Founder/Producing Artistic Director to plan, implement, and manage our vibrant educational programming, including our summer camp and year-round classes.
+Works closely with the Founder/Producing Artistic Director to plan, implement, market and manage our vibrant educational programming, including our summer camp and year-round classes.
 Primary duties include:

-- Scheduling and coordinating (performance tours, festivals, classes);
+- Scheduling and coordinating (performance tours, festivals, camp, classes);

 - Managing transportation system (oversee bus maintenance, daily route schedule).
-Traveling Players owns five school buses used for daily pick-up and drop-off routes during summer camp as well as touring and other activities;
+Traveling Players owns six school buses used for daily pick-up and drop-off routes during summer camp as well as touring and other activities;

 - Bus driving.
-Candidate must have or be willing to obtain a CDL (commercial drivers license) for back-up driving responsibilities.
+Candidate must have or be willing to obtain a CDL (commercial driver’s license) for back-up driving responsibilities.
 TPE provides CDL training;

 - Supervising summer and year-round staff (assisting in hiring, training, orientation, communication);

-- Assisting with registration and facilitating scholarship applications.
+- Assisting with interviewing and processing scholarship applications.

-- Highly organized, energetic, able to multi-task, prioritize, initiate, and collaborate;
+- Able to multi-task, prioritize, initiate, and collaborate;

 - Excellent written and verbal communication skills;